Patching Software Using Nix (For Laymen)

 The first step is to find the software you want to patch.
 For our case, lets patch a VSCode extensionThis is what I was doing that inspired me to write this article..
 You can patch any derivation, not just ones in the nix package set.

-The vscode extension in question is going to be the picat extension; the extension hasn’t been touched in 7 years but still does roughly what is asked of it.
+The vscode extension in question is going to be the Picat extension; the extension hasn’t been touched in 7 years but still does roughly what is asked of it.
 In this case, I just want to add a quick console.log().
 A special note here: This file is not in the nix package set!
 We get it from nix-vscode-extensions, a helper flake that puts the entirety of openvsx and the vsc marketplace into nix derivations.

 Isolating the derivation